 When I was commissioned to do this dog portrait of a black lab, a beloved pet named Frank, I was delighted.
 Frank was a family dog that passed away awhile back and his family still missed him.
 The portrait was done from a favorite photo of him so I kept the painting as close to the photograph as I could.
 The painting was to be a surprise gift to my client’s wife for Mother’s Day.
 It was a my pleasure to do this painting for a fellow dog lover.

 Size: 24″ x 18″ Support: Gallery wrap stretched canvas Description: A snow painting of a hiker scaling up Mt.
 Kilimanjaro in Africa.
 This painting was commissioned by an art collector in New Jersey.
-It did not require framing as the painting extended around the edges of the canvas.
+If you desire something similar, visit How To Commission A Painting for more information.

 Artist Comments: This was a commission painting done for a client who had hiked up Mt.
 Kilimanjaro one year.
 The client supplied the photo from her trip for this painting.
 Since this was a memorable trip for my client, I kept the painting as close to the photograph as possible.
 My client loved the finished painting and proudly displays it in her living room where it receives many favorable comments from her guests.